klust/LUMI-BE-training-materials/docs/intro-evolving/02_CPE.md

 simply pass those to those compilers.

 The compiler wrappers are provided by the `craype` module (but you don't have to load that module by hand).

-The [new online documentation](https://cpe.ext.hpe.com/docs/) is now also complete enough that it makes sense trying the search box on that page instead.

 ## Selecting the version of the CPE